dvrpc/link-docs/docs/getting-started/download-and-use.md

-So you've created this study, and you want to share it with the world, or bring it into GIS or Excel, or put the results in a grant application.

-To do so, you have a couple of options.
+Once a study has been created there are several options that allow the data to be shared or downloaded for use in Excel or GIS:

 ## Sharing a study
 Under 'My Studies', you can toggle a button that says 'Make study public'.
-Once you turn it on, the text turns into a link, that you can open and share with anyone.
+Once you turn it on, the text turns into a link that you can open and share with anyone.
 The link has a map, that nobody else can edit, and a table, with the data from the study.

 You can also print the page to PDF from your browser, if you'd like to put it in a report.
 The process to do so varies by browser.